suciu/Ruqisum/README.md

 # Ruqisum
-Ruqisum - a simple bundle
+Ruqisum - a simple bundle about a simple game